Learn more about the explanation of charges for waste management services.

 Prorated services can occur for commercial, roll-off or residential collection customers.
 Typically, service start dates fall outside standard invoicing or billing periods.
 When this occurs, customers receive service charges adjusted (or prorated) for the month or billing period when services start.
 Generally, most customers are billed in advance for service.
 Therefore, the customer’s first invoice will contain prorated service charges and advanced billing.
 For example, if a customer requests services to start on the 20th of June, the customer’s first invoice will show 10 days of prorated services for June as well as the full monthly charges for July.
 Some residential customers are invoiced on a quarterly or other longer billing cycle.
 These customers would receive a prorated charge for the current billing period, as well as advance charges for the subsequent quarterly or another billing period.

 Taxes may apply to charges for products and services included in your invoice.
-Specific taxes vary by state and locality.
+Specific taxes vary by state/province and locality.

 Waste Water Management Charge

 The Waste Water Management (WWM) charge applies to disposal customers only.
-The WWM charge is a fixed percentage (currently 6.5%) of disposal charges, excluding fuel, environmental and regulatory cost recovery charges and before taxes.
+The WWM charge is a fixed percentage (currently 8.5%) of applicable disposal and invoice charges, before taxes.
 This charge allows us to cover Waste Management’s enterprise-wide costs associated with collecting, treating, disposing and managing the wastewater generated by our landfills and other post-collection operations in accordance with applicable law and a safe and environmentally responsible manner, and for us to achieve an acceptable operating margin.
 Wastewater is generated when any form of liquid, including water, passes through waste materials.
 As such, wastewater generation is a concern for most landfills and disposal facilities and requires specific collection, treatment, and disposal.

 Additional Services and Other Invoice Charges